ProfessionalCSharp/ProfessionalCSharp6/DeploymentWeb/Readme.md

-# Readme - Code Samples for Chapter 41, ASP.NET MVC
+# Readme - Code Samples for Chapter 45, Deploying Websites and Services

 This chapter contains these samples:

-* MVCSampleApp
+* WebDotnetCore
-* MenuPlanner
+* WebDotnetFramework

-The MVCSampleApp was created with an empty ASP.NET Core Web project template.
-Many features for ASP.NET MVC have been added.

-The MenuPlanner application was created with the ASP.NET MVC Web project template.
-Sample code shows how to read and write from a database.
+This chapter just contains two projects as they are created from the Visual Studio templates for deployment: a Web application with .NET Core, and a Web application with the .NET Framework

 To build and run the .NET Core samples, please install
 * Visual Studio 2015 Update 3